Brought To You By Macalester Students

 Just down Grand Avenue, Sencha Tea Bar is an absolute must for any Macalester student.
 Find an endless variety of teas, and make your tea a bubble tea by adding tapioca pearls to your drink.

-5. See a play at the Guthrie Theater
+5. See a play at one of the many local theatres

 7. Cheer on the Scots

 Cheer on one of Macalester’s 19 varsity sports or head on over to an intramural sports match up, often between dorm floors.